Engine Control Units

 Bri3d (Brian Ledbetter), GitHub 2020+ [2]

-CBOOT is VW's standard firmware update interface, implementing the UDS flashing sequence described in the ECU Flashing chapter: extended session, SA2 seed/key, erase, block download with Encryption A (AES-128-CBC) and Compression A (LZSS), and RSA signature verification.
-Each block's OK flag lives immediately after the block in flash, outside the erased range.
+CBOOT is VW's standard firmware update interface.
+It runs the UDS flashing sequence covered in the ECU Flashing chapter: extended session, SA2 seed/key, erase, block download with Encryption A (AES-128-CBC) and Compression A (LZSS), then RSA signature verification.
+Each block's OK flag sits immediately after the block in flash, outside the erased range.

-The vulnerability is a state-machine oversight: CBOOT requires Erase before Download but does not check that the downloaded block matches the erased one.
-A tester can erase block N and then download into block M. Because the TriCore flash controller writes directly to program flash as chunks arrive, the data lands in M while M's OK flag remains untouched.
-The subsequent CRC and RSA check fails, but CBOOT still considers M valid on the next boot, yielding arbitrary code execution in a block the trust chain treats as signed.
+The bug is a state-machine oversight.
+CBOOT insists on an Erase before a Download, but it never checks that the block you download is the block you erased.
+So a tester erases block N and downloads into block M. The TriCore flash controller writes straight to program flash as chunks arrive, so the data lands in M while M's OK flag stays untouched.
+The following CRC and RSA check fails, yet on the next boot CBOOT still treats M as valid.
+That gives arbitrary code execution in a block the trust chain believes is signed.

-Writing into non-erased TriCore flash is constrained: bits can only flip from zero to one, and ECC codes carry the same limit.
-The practical method is to target runs of 0x00 bytes (NOP on TriCore) and write a jump plus a small payload into that space, keeping ECC consistent.
+Writing into non-erased TriCore flash comes with limits.
+Bits can only flip from zero to one, and the ECC codes obey the same rule.
+The workable approach is to find runs of 0x00 bytes (NOP on TriCore) and drop a jump plus a small payload into that space, keeping the ECC consistent.

-Building on both exploit chains, bri3d released VW_Flash, an open-source Python toolkit that automates the full flashing pipeline for Simos 18 and several other VW Group ECUs, handling SA2 key computation, FRF/ODX parsing, Encryption A, Compression A, and the UDS transfer sequence.
+bri3d packaged both exploit chains into VW_Flash, an open-source Python toolkit.
+It automates the full flashing pipeline for Simos 18 and several other VW Group ECUs, and it takes care of SA2 key computation, FRF/ODX parsing, Encryption A, Compression A, and the UDS transfer sequence.

 References